The 1 Cause of Hypertension is

 The Ketogenic Diet: A Powerful Tool Against Hyperinsulinemia

 A diet that has shown promise in managing high insulin levels is the ketogenic or keto diet.
-This approach involves a drastic reduction in carbohydrate intake coupled with an increase in healthy fats and moderate protein consumption.
+This approach involves a drastic reduction in carbohydrate intake coupled with increased healthy fats and moderate protein consumption.

-This low-carb regimen helps maintain lower blood sugar levels, which subsequently reduces your body's demand for insulin production.
+This low-carb regimen helps maintain lower blood sugar levels, reducing your body's demand for insulin production.
 Over time, improved sensitivity to insulin can be achieved, thereby disrupting the cycle where hyperinsulinemia contributes to hypertension.

 Intermittent Fasting: An Effective Strategy for Blood Sugar Regulation